delphic/Fury/README.md

 The ideal being to allow easy low level access to WebGL, whilst not to forcing any unnecessary abstractions upon the user.

-Standards or GTFO - This means WebGL and Web Audio API (without fall backs).
+Standards Focused - using WebGL2 and Web Audio API without fall backs.

 A single vector implementation across rendering, physics and game logic (glMatrix).

-Focus on fast JavaScript - low GC - without compromising readability.
+Focus on fast JavaScript, low garbage allocations, without compromising readability.

 For more information look in the docs folder.